tokunagamuy/tokunagamuy.github.io/content/en/post/nubank-experience.md

 ### Senior Machine Learning Engineer
 **August 2023 - Present (2+ years)**

-Working in a global team at Nubank, my journey involves the continuous evolution and enhancement of the platforms critical to our credit card operations.
-My team's main goal is to design, implement, and maintain frameworks and tools that boost operational efficiency while ensuring reliability.
+Working in a global team at Nubank, my journey involves the continuous evolution and enhancement of the AI platforms critical to our AI Private Banker products.
+My team's main goal is to design, implement, and maintain a AI Platform for Agents and tools that boost product teams with AI capabilities.

 #### Key Achievements:

+* **Complete LLM lifecycle management** for proactive financial insights delivered to customers (design, evaluation, deployment, monitoring)
+* **AI Private Banker platform development** to enable scaling agentic solutions across different product fronts
+* **Led development of Investments AI Agent** focused on answering portfolio questions in natural language, elevating customer investment interactions
+* **Built AI capabilities for Private Banker application"** as part of the future AI Private Banker product
+* **Created scalable AI platform** to serve multiple teams within the company with AI capabilities
 * **Development of AI Agents** to provide personalized financial insights to customers in the AI Private Banker product
 * **Evolved credit card operations platforms** and architected efficiency-focused frameworks
 * **Led critical system decoupling** from monolithic applications to smaller and modular applications improving platform agility, reliability and drastically improving costs